Cross Enrollment students may take one class per quarter at CSUSB Palm Desert Campus if they meet all of the following requirements:

 - Are a California resident.

-A $10 administrative fee per quarter.
+A $10 administrative fee per TERM.
 Books, lab fees and parking fees are extra.

 - First time Cross Enrollment students must also complete the "